Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/data-types.md

 The most basic number type in Rust is the `u8`.
 This is an _unsigned_ integer (represented by the `u`) that is 8 bits in length.
 Unsigned means that the number can only be positive (it does not have a negative sign).
 You might have already guessed, but this is one byte, and can hold the numbers 0 to 255.
-A byte like this can be used for all sorts of things, though you might commonly find it used for part of a color.
+A byte like this can be used for all sorts of things, though one common example is as part of a color.
 We often represent colors as 8 bits of red, 8 bits of green, 8 bits of blue and sometimes 8 bits of transparency.

 `i8` is an integer that can represent both positive and negative numbers (i.e. it's signed).
 It also only uses 8 bits